Chinese dragon: Symbolism

-As a state symbol
+State usage

 The dragon was the symbol of the Chinese emperor for many dynasties.
 During the Qing dynasty, the Azure Dragon was featured on the first Chinese national flag.
 It was featured again on the Twelve Symbols national emblem, which was used during the Republic of China, from 1913 to 1928.

-Due to influences by Chinese culture, the dragon was also adopted as state symbol in Vietnam.
+The dragon has been used as a state symbol in Vietnam.
 During the Nguyễn dynasty, the dragon was featured on the imperial standards.
 It was also featured on the coats of arms of the State of Vietnam, and later South Vietnam.

-Dragon worship
+Worship

 Origin

 The ancient Chinese self-identified as "the gods of the dragon" because the Chinese dragon is an imagined reptile that represents evolution from the ancestors and qi energy.
 Dragon-like motifs of a zoomorphic composition in reddish-brown stone have been found at the Chahai site (Liaoning) in the Xinglongwa culture (6200–5400 BC).